 Live chat performance should be checked regularly as it is becoming one of the most important channels.
 Below are some live chat metrics which will show you its performance.

 1. Total Engaged Chats

-This is one of the primary live chat performance metric which shows how many chat sessions you have had with your website visitors.
+Total engaged chats are one of the primary live chat performance metrics which shows how many chat sessions you have had with your website visitors.
 A higher chat volume shows that you have good engagement with your website visitors.

-This metric can also be an indicator of rise in the number of issues which your customers are facing.
-When there’s an issue with your product or website, you would see a surge in number of chats initiated.
+This metric can also be an indicator of rising in the number of issues which your customers are facing.
+When there’s an issue with your product or website, you would see a surge in the number of chats initiated.

 While analyzing if you find that most of the queries are regarding some particular information, then you may include that info in FAQ’s page or make sure that it is visible on the most visited pages.
 So, you not only need to check the number of chat but also the content of the chats in the chat history.